Couchers-org/couchers/app/backend/templates/email_changed_notification.md

 Hi {{ escape(user.name) }}!

-Your email on Couchers.org was changed.
+You requested that your email on Couchers.org be changed to:

-The new email is:

 {{ escape(user.new_email) }}